 A few really fun ideas can be found here, at the online studio of Vanesa Moreno.

 There really is no limit to the creativity involved in actually making something else out of an old cassette tape.
-I’ve seen belts, bags, and even wallets, like these from Italy.
+I’ve seen belts, bags, and even these cassette tape wallets from Italy.

 Sonic Fabric also recycles old cassette tapes into…fabric.
 They’re not currently accepting donations, but their neckties and other accessories are really cool!
 With a little bit of tinkering explained on their website, you can actually listen to the sounds the recycled audio tape makes as you run a tape head over your Sonic Fabric shoulder bag or tie.